Start Here: Buying Property In Today’s Market

 There are different levels of financial approval, and they do not carry equal weight.

-A basic pre-approval reflects a preliminary review.
+A basic pre-approval reflects a preliminary financial review.

 An underwriter’s approval reflects documented verification.